 Target shooting for the vision impaired uses standard shooting equipment with a special electronic audio aiming device fitted to the gun.
 The aiming device detects the point of aim of the gun relative to the target and provides the shooter through headphones different tones indicating the point of aim.

 Caption: a blind shooter in action.

-.
-Visit the Facebook page of Shooting
+for more information: Visit the Facebook page of Shooting